 ABOUT: Mission and Vision

-The Alliance to End Homelessness (ATEH) is a non-partisan, provincially incorporated non-profit organization working in partnership to inspire action, to generate knowledge and to inform a community-wide effort to achieve an end to homelessness in Ottawa.
+The Alliance to End Homelessness Ottawa (ATEH) is a member driven coalition of community service providers that work in partnership to inspire action, to generate knowledge and to inform a community-wide effort to achieve an end to homelessness in Ottawa.

 VISION: An inclusive community where everyone has an affordable, appropriate home.